Jan Wuytens

 Jan Wuytens ([jɑɱ ˈʋœytəns]; born 9 June 1985) is a Belgian former professional footballer who played as a centre back.

 Career

-Wuytens is a defender who was born in Hasselt and began his career with PSV Eindhoven in 1998.
-He left after six years and joined Heracles Almelo, making his professional debut in the 2005–06 season.
+Wuytens is a defender who was born in Hasselt and began his career with PSV Eindhoven in 1997.
+He left after seven years and joined Heracles Almelo, making his professional debut in the 2005–06 season.
 On 15 June 2009 league rivals FC Utrecht bought the defender for €900,000.

 On 2 August 2016, his contract until 2017 was terminated.
 He joined KSC Hasselt as a player-assistant in 2017.
 In June 2018, Wuytens became a youth coach with Genk.

 International career

 He is a former Belgium Under-19 international.

 Personal

 Jan is also the cousin of Stijn Wuytens, who plays professionally for AZ Alkmaar.